RDjarbeng/countdown/readme.md

 # RCountdown Widget

-Application that displays a countdown to a given date.
+A Web App Component that displays a countdown to a given date.

 File size is  `~6kb` and has `zero` dependencies!
 <br><br>